-The GOES-R Proving Ground program is being initiated to facilitate research-to-operations with the principal focus being on the forecaster/AWIPS-II environment; to prepare for the GOES-R information, to get real-world experience by leveraging existing resources, and to evaluate product tailoring.
-The GOES-R Proving Ground engages NWS, EPA, DoD, and other operational environments in pre-operational demonstrations of selected capabilities of next generation GOES with the objective to bridge the gap between research and operations by:
+The GOES-R Proving Ground program was initiated to facilitate research-to-operations with the principal focus being on the forecaster/AWIPS-II environment; to prepare for GOES-R information, to get real-world experience by leveraging existing resources, and to evaluate product tailoring.
+The GOES-R Proving Ground engages the National Weather Service (NWS), Environmental Protection Agency (EPA), the Department of Defense (DoD), and other operational environments in pre-operational demonstrations of selected capabilities of next generation GOES with the objective to bridge the gap between research and operations by:

-The GOES-R project engages the National Weather Service (NWS) forecast and warning community in preoperational demonstrations of selected capabilities anticipated from the next generation of NOAA geostationary earth observing systems.
+The Proving Ground project engages the NWS forecast and warning community in demonstrations of capabilities available from the newest generation of NOAA geostationary Earth-observing systems.

 The goals of the Proving Ground are: training forecasters to use new products, identifying different utilities of each product, identifying weaknesses or errors with each product, and user-feedback development.

-Intended outcomes are day-1 readiness and maximum utilization for both the developers and users of GOES-R products, and an effective transition to operations.
+The Proving Ground helped the GOES-R Program to ensure day-1 readiness and maximum utilization for both the developers and users of GOES-R products, and an effective transition to operations.

 The Proving Ground works through providers and consumers:

-Consumers consist of one or more NWS Weather Forecast Offices, NOAA Test Beds, and/or NWS Regional Headquarters.
+Consumers consist of one or more NWS Weather Forecast Offices, NOAA testbeds, and/or NWS Regional Headquarters.
 They test, demonstrate, and prepare reports on the products designed by the providers.

 The flow chart to the right shows this activity.